 If you set your site up properly and create good content, you can be successful with WordPress or Squarespace.
 So in most cases, you should simply pick the platform that’s right for your business.
 Truths #2 and #3 will help make that choice even more clear for you.

-Since we’re talking about WordPress and Squarespace sites, consistent content is important.
+Since we’re talking about WordPress or Squarespace sites, consistent content is important.

 Now, there are a lot of website platforms out there — too many to cover in one blog post.
 So, the “truths” I’m sharing here apply if you’re using WordPress and Squarespace.
 (In general though, I only blog about/recommend WordPress and Squarespace, since these two have both been around a while and are highly reputable.)

 Even though Google’s algorithm changes all the time, it’s almost always appeared to favor sites that publish high-quality, original content on a consistent basis.
 Writing a weekly blog is a great way to build your site’s SEO, regardless of whether it’s on WordPress or Squarespace.

 Hint: For a while now, Google’s been giving SEO “bonus points” to sites that publish consistent video content.
 Speaking of that, here’s this week’s video all about the worst SEO advice I’ve ever received:

 Truth #3: Google Also Cares About What’s Happening on Your Site, and You Should Too.

 Because consistent content is important, you should pick a platform that simplest for you to use, specifically when it comes to regularly publish content that will engage your ideal audience.